-- Excited and smacks lips when placed in high chair
+- Appearing excited and smacking their lips when placed in the highchair.

-- Leans forward and reaches for the food Signs of fullness
+- Leaning forward and reaching for the food

-- Cries to get out of high chair
+- Crying to get out of their highchair.

 Puréed or well-mashed food is an obvious bridge between liquid and solid foods.
-It’s easy for parents to see how much their baby is eating if you spoon-feed him.
+It’s easy for parents to see how much their baby is eating if you spoon-feed them.
 By six months, babies can take food off a spoon using their upper lip, rather than sucking the food off.
-By eight months, babies can chew and swallow foods with lumps.
+By eight months, babies can chew and swallow foods with lumps in.

 - Rapley G, Murkett T. Baby‑led weaning: helping your baby to love good food.
 Reino Unido: Vermilion; 2008.

 - World Health Organization.
 Infant and young feeding: model chapter for medical students and allied health professionals.
 Geneva: WHO; 2009.

 - World Health Organization.
 Commission on ending childhood obesity.
 Geneva: WHO; 2016.